 - Ability to lift 50 pounds

-- Ability to walk long distances off trail and at high elevation
+- Ability to walk long distances off trail and at high elevation for multiple hours

 - Employment is conditional upon a background and physical screening